MatrixAI/js-encryptedfs/README.md

 ## Segments
 Some amount of data equal or smaller than a block.

+## Encryption scheme
+EFS uses AES-GCM symmetric encryption, which requires the derivation of a symmetric encryption key using `pbkdf` and a randomly generated salt and init vector.
+Sizes for these parameters follow NIST recommendations: https://csrc.nist.gov/publications/detail/sp/800-38d/final.

+An authorisation tag based on chunk encryption is stored along side the salt and init vector.
+This provides a basic chunk level integrity gurantee that can be verified upon decryption in accordance with the AES-GCM algorithm.

 ## Functionality
-- Keys are never decrypted on disk
+- Keys are never decrypted on disk, they are in fact decrypted in an in-memory file system
-- Uses Asymmetric and Symmetric Encryption
+- Uses Symmetric Encryption
-- Allows choice of algorithm for encryption/decryption
+- Encryption keys are transparent to the user

 # Getting Started